 “A lot of times, parents are reluctant to talk about money with their children,” Cavanagh says.
-You don’t need to go into detail down to the last penny, but when kids understand that sacrifices have to be made and the whole family is reducing expenses, many will “get on board and make life a little easier for mom and dad.”
+You don’t need to go into detail down to the last penny, but when kids understand that sacrifices have to be made and the whole family is reducing expenses, many will “get on board and make life a little easier for Mom and Dad.”

-Your summer job pay is taxable income so be sure you keep adequate records, Cavanagh cautions.
-“Depending on what you make throughout the summer, you may need to adjust your withholding when you get back to school” or have your spouse adjust his or her withholding now.
-If you’re self-employed for the summer, “you’re also going to have self-employment taxes” on your income, as well as Social Security.
+If you pick up a summer job, the pay you receive is taxable income, so be sure you keep adequate records, Cavanagh says.
+“Depending on what you make throughout the summer, you may need to adjust your withholding when you get back to school” or have your non-educator spouse adjust their withholding amount during the summer months.